 Q2.
 A security team discovers that a popular industry forum frequently visited by their developers was compromised with a drive-by download exploit.
 Several developer workstations were infected after visiting the site.
 Which social engineering technique does this BEST describe?

-A. Baiting B. Pretexting C. Watering hole attack D. Typosquatting
+C. Watering hole attack

 Show Answer C. Watering hole attack